Hugh Maguire (Lord of Fermanagh): Sheriff of Fermanagh

+Open rebellion

 Encouraged by the Catholic archbishop of Armagh, Edmund MacGauran, but opposed by Tyrone, Maguire invaded Connacht straight away and met with the army of Sir Richard Bingham, president of the province, on mid-summer eve.
 The battle of Sciath na Feart took place at Tulsk, in a fog so dense that the sides only realised their proximity when their cavalries were almost upon one another.
 Bingham's men fled to their camp, and Maguire pursued but was repulsed and in his turn pursued.
 The Irish lost MacGauran; the English lost William Clifford.
 Maguire retired into his country with considerable spoil.

 At the end of 1593, Maguire was wounded in an attempt to prevent Sir Henry Bagenal and Tyrone from crossing the Erne.
 In June of the following year he besieged Enniskillen with Hugh Roe O'Donnell, Lord of Tyrconnell.
 Sir Henry Duke sought to relieve the garrison, but Maguire intercepted him at the Arney River and defeated him in the Battle of the Ford of the Biscuits (Beal atha na mBriosgaidh).
 In the following year he devastated Cavan and was again proclaimed a traitor by the English.

-Nine Years War
+Nine Years' War

-During the Nine Years War (Ireland) (1595–1603), Maguire participated in the Battle of Clontibret in 1595, a significant early defeat for the English, and commanded the cavalry at Mullaghbrack in 1596.
+During the Irish Nine Years' War (1593–1603), Maguire participated in the Battle of Clontibret in 1595, a significant early defeat for the English, and commanded the cavalry at Mullaghbrack in 1596.
 He sent in his submission to the government later in the year.

 In 1598, he held a command at the Battle of the Yellow Ford, at which Bagenal was slain and the English army annihilated.
-In 1599, he helped raid Thomond and took Inchiquin Castle, County Clare.
+In 1599, he helped raid Thomond and took Inchiquin Castle in County Clare.

+Maguire was one of six confederate witnesses present at a riverside conference with English officers on 7 September 1599.
+This was a follow-up to the well-known riverside parley between Tyrone and Lord Deputy Essex earlier that day.
+Ironically, Warham St Leger, the man who would kill Maguire, was also present.

-In early 1600, he commanded Tyrone's cavalry in the Leinster and Munster campaigns.
-On 18 February, he was intercepted within a mile of Cork by Sir Warham St Leger.
-Maguire killed St Leger but died within a few hours of the encounter from the wounds he himself had sustained.
-His foster father, his priest, and all the commanders of his regiment were also killed.
+In early 1600, Maguire commanded Tyrone's cavalry in the Leinster and Munster campaigns.

-Maguire's death was a blow to the rebel cause.
-He had educated and advanced notions of cavalry warfare; so too did St Leger, and their meeting was as much one of minds as of force.
+Death

+On 1 March [N.S.
+11 March] 1600, Maguire and a small party were conducting reconnaissance a mile from Cork.
+They were intercepted by British officers Sir Warham St Leger and Sir Henry Power.
+Maguire, undaunted, rode his horse into the midst of the enemy party.
+He was shot by St Leger, but managed to thrust his lance through St Leger's helmet and into his skull, killing him instantly.
+Maguire had not passed far from the scene of the battle when he died of his wounds.
+His body was buried with full military honours, in an unknown plot around Inniscarra.

+On 4 March, Power informed the council of Maguire's death.
+Maguire's foster father, his priest, and all the commanders of his regiment were also killed.
+St Leger is not to be confused with his better-known uncle, also named Warham St Leger (c.
+1525–1597).